protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/feature-reference.md

 	incoming {
 		// incoming means incoming for a regular port and outgoing for a conjugated port Message message1() // message without data
-		Message message2(data: int32) // message with simple data
-		Message message3(data: DMessageData) // message with complex data (DataClass)
+		Message message2(int32) // message with simple data Message message3(DMessageData) // message with complex data (DataClass)

 	}
 	outgoing {
-	// outgoing means outgoing for a regular port and incoming for a conjugated port Message message1(data: int32) // incoming and outgoing Messages can have the same name to enable symmetric protocols }
+	// outgoing means outgoing for a regular port and incoming for a conjugated port Message message1(int32) // incoming and outgoing Messages can have the same name to enable symmetric protocols }
 }